javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 alert(admin.name); // Pete

 *!*
-// Both 1.js and 2.js imported the same object
+// Both 1.js and 2.js reference the same admin object
 // Changes made in 1.js are visible in 2.js
 */!*
 ```

+As you can see, when `1.js` changes the `name` property in the imported `admin`, then `2.js` can see the new `admin.name`.

-So, let's reiterate -- the module is executed only once.
+That's exactly because the module is executed only once.
 Exports are generated, and then they are shared between importers, so if something changes the `admin` object, other modules will see that.

 Such behavior allows us to *configure* modules on first import.
 We can setup its properties once, and then in further imports it's ready.